 With the votes in his favor, McConnell turned his attention to new legislation.
 He oversaw Senate approval of a five-year highway bill, struck deals to enact education and social security reforms and pushed for a bill to address an opioid epidemic.
 Additionally, he continued his work as the senior member of the Agriculture, Appropriations and Rules Committees.

-The Senate leader infamously obstructed Obama once again following the death of Supreme Court Justice Antonin Scalia in February 2013.
+The Senate leader infamously obstructed Obama once again following the death of Supreme Court Justice Antonin Scalia in February 2016.
 With an Obama appointment expected to tip the Court in a liberal direction, McConnell announced that "The American people should have a voice in the selection of their next Supreme Court Justice," and then refused to allow hearings for the nominee, Merrick Garland.
-Although the move drew condemnation from both sides of the aisle, McConnell's gambit paid off when Donald Trump was elected president in November 2016, assuring the nomination of a Republican-approved nominee.
+Although the move drew condemnation from both sides of the aisle, McConnell's gambit paid off when Donald Trump was elected president in November 2016, assuring the eventual nomination and confirmation of conservative favorite Neil Gorsuch.

 A devoted Baptist, McConnell in 2016 published a book, The Long Game, about his life and career in politics.

 McConnell has three daughters with his first wife, Sherrill Redmon.
 In 1993, he married his second wife, Elaine Chao, who later served as George W. Bush’s secretary of labor.
 In November 2016, Chao was tapped by president-elect Trump for the position of transportation secretary.
 Upon this appointment, McConnell stated he would not recuse himself from his wife’s Senate confirmation.